dougeby/IntuneDocs/intune/early-edition.md

 Intune will support uploading iOS, macOS, and Android serial numbers as corporate-owned device identifiers.
 You will not be able to use serial numbers to block personal devices from enrolling at this time because serial numbers are not verified during enrollment.
 Blocking personal devices by serial number will be released in the near future.

-### SCOM management pack for Exchange connector <!-- 885457 -->
+### System Center Operations Manager management pack for Exchange connector <!-- 885457 -->

-The System Center Operations Manager (SCOM) management pack for Exchange connector will be available to help you parse the Exchange connector logs.
+The System Center Operations Manager management pack for Exchange connector will be available to help you parse the Exchange connector logs.
 This will give you different ways of monitoring Intune when you need to troubleshoot issues.

 ### New role-based administration access for Intune admins <!-- 1099990 -->

 A new conditional access admin role is being added to view, create, modify, and delete Azure AD Conditional Access policies.
 Previously, only global admins and security admins had this permission.
-Intune admins can be granted with this role permissions so that they have access to conditional access policies.
+You can grant Intune admins this role with its permissions so that they have access to conditional access policies.

 ### App-based conditional access for Microsoft Teams <!-- 1257019 -->